erikdubois/Arc-Theme-Colora/README.md

 The goal is to make scripts that make it easy to change the colours of the Arc-Theme

-#""Arc COLORA is capable to have ANY colour YOU like.
+###Arc COLORA is capable to have ANY colour YOU like.

 Many articles and youtube tutorials can be found here :